-- generally permit the reduction of Additional Tier 1 or Tier 2 instruments during the five years following their date of issuance under the conditions specified in Article 78(4)(c) and (e) of the CRR; - (ii) permit the reduction of Additional Tier 1 or Tier 2 instruments during the five years following their date of issuance under the conditions specified in

-Article 78(4)(a), (b) and (d) of the CRR only if justified following a case-bycase assessment.

-12. TEMPORARY WAIVER OF THE DEDUCTION OF OWN FUNDS INSTRUMENTS OR ELIGIBLE LIABILITIES FROM OWN FUNDS AND ELIGIBLE LIABILITIES IN A FINANCIAL ASSISTANCE OPERATION (Article 79(1) of the CRR)
+- (i) generally permit the reduction of Additional Tier 1 or Tier 2 instruments and/or related share premium accounts during the five years following their date of issuance under the conditions specified in Article 78(4), points (c) and (e), of the CRR; - (ii) permit the reduction of Additional Tier 1 or Tier 2 instruments and/or related share premium accounts during the five years following their date of issuance under the conditions specified in Article 78(4), points (a), (b) and (d) of the CRR only if justified following a case-by-case assessment. - 12.
+TEMPORARY WAIVER OF THE DEDUCTION OF OWN FUNDS INSTRUMENTS OR ELIGIBLE LIABILITIES FROM OWN FUNDS AND ELIGIBLE LIABILITIES IN A FINANCIAL ASSISTANCE OPERATION (Article 79(1) of the CRR)